 Pontoons and jetties

 Prescribed tidal work is tidal work that is completely or partly within a local government tidal area and may extend onto land above the high water mark.
-If you want to build a pontoon or jetty in Brisbane’s local government tidal area your development will be considered to be 'prescribed tidal works' and you will need to submit an application to Brisbane City Council and receive consent from the Queensland Government, as the owner of the tidal area.
+If you want to build a pontoon or jetty in Brisbane’s local government tidal area your proposal will be considered to be 'prescribed tidal works' and you will need to submit a development application to Brisbane City Council and receive consent from the Queensland Government, as the owner of the tidal area.

 Brisbane's local government tidal area